benjaminpfleghaar/flexikon/README.md

 ## Description

-This Quiz App provides a simple and interactive way to explore modern web technologies.
+Flexikon provides a simple and interactive way to explore modern web technologies.
 Users can reveal answers by clicking on questions or contribute by adding their own.
 Built with a focus on core functionality and ease of use, the app aims to create an engaging experience for testing and expanding knowledge in web development.

 ## Design